 Water Changing Interval

 Always be careful when it comes to changing the water–Once every 5-7 days is the right interval.
 If you notice water getting pale or discolored before, then replace it before the schedule.
 Clean water will also allow you to keep a close eye on the development of the roots.

 Avoid using too hot or cold water.
 It’s good practice to use room-temperature water to save the plant from shock.
 Tap water usually contains fluoridated or chlorinated water, which causes brown leaves.
 And because of this, use purified, mineral, well, pond, borewell, or rainwater or let your tap water sit for a day to eliminate the chlorine.

 Any water-soluble balanced fertilizer will help in the development of the plant.
 Add 1/4 spoon in a gallon of water and transfer it to the jar.
-Stop feeding the plant for a while, if you see burnt leaf due to overfertilization.
+Stop feeding the plant for a while if you see burnt leaves due to overfertilization.
 You can also add fish aquarium water to the vase.
 It will work as a natural fertilizer.

 Benefits of Spider Plants